Best AI for Legal Documents: Top 7 Tools for 2026

 - Cloud-based document storage: Keeps legal files organized and accessible from any device.

-- Role-based access control: Allows firms to manage who can view, edit, or download documents.
+- Role-based access control: Manages who can view, edit, or download documents containing sensitive client information.

 Pros